gavnijj/osticket-ticket_lifecycle/README.md

 <img src="https://i.imgur.com/NxGNA4w.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-After viewing this ticket the agent noted that this was a high priority ticket and escaled the ticket to Sev-A. He observed it was aproblem that had to do with the online banking portal and assigned it to the online banking team.
+After viewing this ticket the agent noted that this was a high priority ticket and escaled the ticket to Sev-A. He observed it was a problem that had to do with the online banking portal and assigned it to the online banking team.
 </p>
 <br />